MasyerN/PEAN/README.md

 In this step, we used a pre trained encoder: GCMAE (https://github.com/StarUniversus/gcmae).
 We have uploaded the encoder weights and can modify them in/Get_expertise/maeModel.py to customize the encoder. (https://pan.baidu.com/s/1jUoXKi5xCaKl53dpxjMqzg?pwd=asai, asai)

+In the second step, we developed PEAN-C using pathologist experience for feature distillation based on Transformer.
+Please refer to/PAN/req.txt for the environmental dependencies of the second step. （https://github.com/szc19990412/TransMIL）